 SANTA BARBARA, Calif.--(BUSINESS WIRE)--

-For more information about QAD Enterprise Applications, please visit: www.qad.com.
+For more information about QAD Life Sciences On Demand, please visit: http://www.qad.com/on-demand-software.

 “QAD” is a registered trademark of QAD Inc. All other products or company names herein may be trademarks of their respective owners.